 Of course, some fabric covered items like mattresses, box springs, and upholstered furniture cannot be easily washed.
-To remove dust mites, consider a fabric allergen sanitizer vacuum (Raycop is a leading brand name).
+To remove dust mites, consider a fabric allergen sanitizer vacuum.
 These vacuums use ultraviolet light to kill dust mites and bacteria and then a dual filtration system to eliminate the 99.9% of the offenders from fabric surfaces.

-If you have a dust mite problem in your home, bedding - sheets, blankets, and bed covers - should be washed at least weekly in hot water (130-140 degrees F.) to kill the mites.
+If you have a dust mite problem in your home, bedding - sheets, blankets, and bed covers - should be washed at least weekly in hot water (130 to 140 F) to kill the mites.
 Cold water will not always remove the allergens.
-However, if you prefer to use cold water, be sure to tumble dry the linens in a hot dryer for at least ten consecutive minutes at 130 degrees F. to kill the mites.
+However, if you prefer to use cold water, be sure to tumble dry the linens in a hot dryer for at least ten consecutive minutes at 130 F to kill the mites.

 For those with allergies and asthma, consider changing pillow cases more frequently - every other day - since they are in direct contact with eyes, nose, and mouth.